PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/structural_diff.md

 ### Loop in ACE2-binding ridge

 A marked difference was found on one of the loops in the ACE2-binding ridge.
 This is the region that we visualized in the tutorial.
 SARS contains a three residue motif, proline-proline-alanine, at residues 468 to 471.
 In contrast, SARS-CoV-2 contains a four residue motif, glycine-valine-glutamate-glycine, at the corresponding residues 482 to 485.
 The two bulky residues and two flexible glycines causes a conformational change in SARS-CoV-2 RBM.
 Below is a visual comparison of this region between SARS-CoV-2 and SARS.

-See if you can spot the major difference before reading what actually happens. *Hint: Look at the yellow residue!*
+STOP: See if you can spot the major difference between the figures below before reading what actually happens. *Hint: Look at the yellow residue!*? {: .notice--primary}

 <img src="../_pages/coronavirus/files/Ridge.png">